 A caloric intake of fewer than 1500-1800 calories may impact your milk supply.
 As the days pass and changes are made in your overall nutritional status, you need to consider your weight, milk supply, and infant growth as you adjust calories.

-At WAG Nutrition, our coaches have been specially trained to support postpartum individuals through this time to ensure adequate intake for baby while keeping your individual needs into account.
+At WAG Nutrition, our specially trained coaches ensure adequate intake for your baby while taking your needs into account.
 They’ll help you monitor all the moving pieces of the postpartum period (mood, energy, milk supply, weight changes, etc.) and personalize a program to your goals.

-Now that we’ve covered calorie requirements while breastfeeding, you may wonder, “What are my protein, carbs, and fat needs?
+Now that we’ve covered calorie requirements while breastfeeding, the next step is determining your protein, carbohydrate, and fat needs.

 Protein Needs While Breastfeeding

-During lactation, you must consume an appropriate amount of protein to maintain your muscle mass while providing adequate nutrition to your infant through breast milk.
+During lactation, you need to consume an appropriate amount of protein to maintain your muscle mass while providing adequate nutrition to your infant through breast milk.
 Protein is considered the building block of life for a reason!

 The current Dietary Reference Intakes (DRI) for protein suggest that healthy lactating individuals (0–6 mo postpartum) should consume an Estimated Average Requirement (EAR) of 1.05 g protein/kg/d.

-But, some studies suggest that protein requirements may be even higher than this.
+However, some studies suggest that protein requirements may be even higher.
 Some evidence supports a protein requirement for exclusively breastfeeding individuals (3–6 mo postpartum) closer to ∼1.7–1.9 g/kg/d.
 From there, needs may increase further based on training style and intensity.
+This is more in line with what we recommend as Working Against Gravity coaches.

 Dietary Fat Needs While Breastfeeding